02 - Information Technology and Security Definitions

 10. Authoritative Source: A source of data recognized by a Data Owner to be valid or trusted because it is considered highly reliable or accurate or is from an official publication or reference.

-11. Availability: The property that data or information is accessible and useable upon demand by an authorized person.
+11. Availability: The property that data or information is accessible and usable upon demand by an authorized person.

 13. Business Associate: See University of Oklahoma HIPAA Privacy and Security Policies.